MatthewFynn/FynnCode/README.md

 'run_model_trainer_HF_LF_SC.py' - main python script for hybrid model

-'Ind_Table*' - indicies from noisy segment identification algorithm.
-Change them accordingly to suit your data.
+Ind_Table* - indicies from noisy segment identification algorithm.
+Change them accordinly to suit your data.
 Run files in "Noisy_Segment_identification" directory to generate these .csv tables.
 MATLAB and python versions are both available.

 ## Add your files